 - Vitamin E capsule

-Note: You can replace the egg yolk with paste of egg white if you have oily skin.
+Note: You can replace the egg yolk with a paste of egg white if you have oily skin.

 - Mix the olive oil and honey with some freshly grated orange zest.